Hakyll From Scratch Pt 1

 Posted on May 10, 2026 by Jarvis Cochrane · Tagged ,

-When I decided to rebuild this site, I chose to make it a static site using Hakyll.
 The previous version was built on the Wagtail CMS engine.
-I really like Wagtail, but it’s far too complex for a simple personal site like this.
-I was spending more time – so much time – customising the CMS and automating the infrastructure than on the actual content.
+I really like Wagtail, but I realised I was spending more time – so much time – customising the CMS and automating the infrastructure deployment than on writing and publishing actual content.
+Using Wagtail for a simple personal site is like asking Buffy to supervise a kindergarten Halloween dress-up.

 There are literally hundreds of static site generators to choose from.
-I chose Hakyll because I was just starting to learn Haskell and I thought it would be good to have a small, real project to work on.
-It would give me some motivation to keep learning the language; help me get to grips with the broader ecosystem; and give me a little of the real project experience that you don’t get from working through tutorials.
+I chose Hakyll because I was just starting to learn Haskell and I thought it would be good to have a small but real project to work on.
+This would push me to keep learning Haskell and the tools and libraries.
+I’d also gain some of that invaluable real project experience that you never get from just working through tutorials.

 There are tradeoffs.
-On the one hand, Pelican makes it easy to get started quickly.
+Pelican makes it really easy to get started, and there’s a rich variety of themes and other extensions that you can more or less just drop into your Pelican installation to enhance it.
 On the other hand, Hakyll makes it easier to build your site exactly the way you want it.
 I prefer driving manual (‘stick shift’) to automatic cars, so you can guess which approach I find more appealing.

 Hakyll Hello World

-To get this new site set up I worked through some Hakyll tutorials, puzzled over some examples, and had quite a bit of help from Claude.
-I got it running, and I’m happy with it, but I can’t honestly say I understand how everything in site.hs fits together.
+To get this new site set up I worked through and puzzled over some Hakyll tutorials, borrowed code from some example sites, and had a lot of help from Claude.
+I got it running (obviously, since you’re reading this), and I’m pretty happy with it, but I can’t honestly say I properly understand what everything in site.hs is doing.

-Much as the classic “Hello World” is a way to start unwrapping all the myriad, layered complexities of a programming language, I thought it would be an interesting exercise to create the most minimal Hakyll site possible.
+“Hello World” is the classic way to start unwrapping the myriad, layered complexities of a new programming language.
+In the same spirit, I thought it would be helpful to create the most minimal Hakyll site I could.
+Once I understood that, I could gradually introduce new features, extending my understanding of both Hakyll and Haskell at each step.

 Minimal Site Generator